The Inward Investment and International Taxation Review: Denmark

 12 The legislative remarks to the Danish PE provisions explicitly states that Denmark relies on the Organisation for Economic Co-operation and Development (OECD) Model Convention and the related Commentary for purposes of determining whether a PE may be deemed to exist.
 Furthermore, the Authorised OECD Approach forms the basis for the allocation of income to a PE.

-13 Directive 2011/96/EU on the common system of taxation applicable in the case of parent companies and subsidiaries of different Member States; in the jargon commonly abbreviated as 'the PSD'.
+13 On the common system of taxation applicable in the case of parent companies and subsidiaries of different Member States.

 14 Dividend payments derived from portfolio shares by a corporate shareholder, are generally only taxed at a rate of 15.4 per cent.